sinclairzx81/typebox/design/website/docs/script/4_inference.md

-# Script.Limitations
+# Script.Inference

-TypeBox implements a symmetric runtime and type-level evaluator for TypeScript syntax.
+TypeBox Script is a symmetric runtime and type-level evaluator for TypeScript syntax.
 Runtime evaluation of types allows for moderately large declaration files to be parsed; however, type-level evaluation is subject to the instantiation limitations of the TypeScript compiler.
 This section details type inference limitations and scaling behaviours for Script.

 ## Wide vs Deep